mhanberg/blog/_posts/2025-03-11-code-beam-america-2025.md

 Reflecting on this year's conference, I realized how comfortable I was the entire time.
 After 7 years in the Elixir community, I've accumulated a number for friends and acquaintances, something I really never expected from a work adjacent interest like a programming language.

-At my first Elixir conference, [Lonestar Elixir 2020](https://web.archive.org/web/20200308234856/https://lonestarelixir.com/) (rough year, but also the year I "went pro" with Elixir), I had a couple of acquaintences from my new job at [Bleacher Report](https://bleacherreport.com/), but I hadn't really me them yet.
+At my first Elixir conference, [Lonestar Elixir 2020](https://web.archive.org/web/20200308234856/https://lonestarelixir.com/) (rough year, but also the year I "went pro" with Elixir), I had a couple of acquaintances from my new job at [Bleacher Report](https://bleacherreport.com/), but I hadn't really met them yet.
 I'm a pretty social guy, but traveling across the country to hang out with a bunch of strangers isn't really my comfort zone.

 Luckily, I met folks like [Todd Resudek](https://supersimple.org/) who go out of their way to be friendly and introduce you to people they know.
 I've tried to embody this spirit myself at social gatherings ever since, and Code BEAM America 2025 was no exception.